flutter/website/src/docs/cookbook/animation/animated-container.md

     color: _color,
     borderRadius: _borderRadius,
   ),
-  // Define how long the animation.
+  // Define the duration of the animation.
   duration: Duration(seconds: 1),
   // Provide an optional curve to make the animation feel smoother.
   curve: Curves.fastOutSlowIn,